-\begin{remark} A word of warning: While a spin structure gives a trivialization of $\hat{\L} X$, it is {\em not} true that any non-vanishing sections of $\hat{\L} X$ defines a spin structure on $X$.
-Instead, in order to render this, the sections have to satisfy the additional condition of being compatible with the {\em fusion product} on $\L X$ (compare \cite{StolzTeichner}). \end{remark}
+\begin{remark} A word of warning: While a spin structure gives a trivialization of $\hat{\L} X$, it is {\em not} true that any non-vanishing section of $\hat{\L} X$ defines a spin structure on $X$.
+Instead, in order to obtain a spin structure this way, the section has to satisfy the additional condition of being compatible with the {\em fusion product} on $\L X$ (compare \cite{StolzTeichner}). \end{remark}